Many sole traders or freelancers think that they have to register a limited liability company in order to trade.

 No. These days, despite them sometimes being called a ‘limited liability company’, registering a company does not necessarily reduce your risk if you are a contractor or freelancer.

-Even despite a company structure, as the Director of a company you would still be responsible for the activities and actions of that company, and you would still be at risk of litigation.
+However, as the Director of a company you would still be responsible for the activities and actions of that company, and you would still be at risk of litigation.
 There is no option to ‘hide’ behind a company structure as a way of indemnifying yourself as an individual.

 Do I pay less tax if I pay myself through a company?